furrykef/animalland/readme.txt

 Q: Does the game have any swearing?
 A: Nope.

+Q: Does the game have multiple endings?
+A: Nope.

+Q: Can anything I do in one chapter affect what happens in future chapters?
+A: Nope.

 Q: Is there any way to go back to the title screen after choosing "continue"?
 A: None that we've found.
 Reset your MSX.